 “I became passionate about pony rescue 24 years ago after taking on a neglected New Forest pony who I called Bella,” Michelle said.
 “What really touched my heart and was priceless was the transformation over a one year period.
 After some hard work and understanding, Bella turned into a healthy & trusting pony.”

-mentions how New Forest Ponies were highly regarded as war horses for centuries.
+The breed history mentions how New Forest Ponies were highly regarded as war horses for centuries.

 I suspect the verders and agisters who manage the ponies may be overwhelmed with an estimated population of 3,000 roaming ponies.